Autumn leaves are a beautiful sight, so why not make a pretty paper fall leaf chain to celebrate the fall season?!

 You can also paint the paper with watercolors and try more colorful variations of the paper chains.
 Also, if you want to make a fall paper leaf garland, connect these paper chains using glue or tape.

 Hope you like this easy paper chain leaf craft.
 It is a perfect fall craft activity to do at home or in the classroom.
-Have fun making many cute leaf paper chains and decorate your house and classrooms by hanging them on the doors and windows!
+Have fun making many cute leaf paper chains and decorating your house and classrooms by hanging them on the doors and windows!